LKHardstyle/Schie-sportkladde/README.md

 I've written this Programm for my Dad who is the head of a shooting club.

 He needed a way to manage the members of the club, while also being able to track their results.
-We have added a few nice to haves along the way.
-Graphic statistics of the results from the shooters and printing of results over a given time Frame for example.
+He can also see statistics of the shooters, such as the weapons they Shot with and the results they got with those weapons

-The Programm is in German.
+Programm language is in German